AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `aws_gateway_role_app` - (Optional) A separate AWS App role ARN to assign to gateways created by the controller.
 Required when `aws_gateway_role_ec2` is set.
 Only allowed when `aws_iam`, `awsgov_iam`, or `awschina_iam` is "true" when creating an account for AWS, AWSGov or AWSChina, respectively.
 Available as of provider version R2.19+.
 * `aws_gateway_role_ec2` - (Optional) A separate AWS EC2 role ARN to assign to gateways created by the controller.
 Required when `aws_gateway_role_app` is set.
 Only allowed when `aws_iam`, `awsgov_iam`, or `awschina_iam` is "true" when creating an account for AWS, AWSGov or AWSChina, respectively.
 Available as of provider version R2.19+.

--> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if `aws_iam = true`.
-More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html

 ### Azure
 * `arm_subscription_id` - (Optional) Azure ARM Subscription ID.
 Required when creating an account for Azure.
 * `arm_directory_id` - (Optional) Azure ARM Directory ID.
 Required when creating an account for Azure.